Free ATM Fees

 Is Credit Karma a scam or legit?

-Planning ahead is really the best strategy.
+Planning ahead is the best strategy.
 If you visit your bank once per month to deposit your paycheck, for example, there’s no reason not to get your cash then.
 Likewise, if you drive by your bank on the way home from work, hit the drive through and make a quick cash withdrawal before the weekend.

 Smart Banking

 You should review your banking from time to time, just like you review your insurance coverage.
-Bank fees can eat up a lot of your hard earned cash, and in most cases, there is no reason to pay them other than ignorance.
+Bank fees can eat up a lot of your hard-earned cash, and in most cases, there is no reason to pay them other than ignorance.
 Be sure you know what fees you are being charged, when, and why.
 If you can’t avoid them, find another account, whether at the same bank, or at a different one.
 Don’t forget credit unions, which are pretty much always a better deal than banks.

-1 thought on “Free ATM Fees”
+2 thoughts on “Free ATM Fees”

 Leave a Comment